What are some ways dads can help homeschool? Become the trainer of future Dragon Slayers!

 Another way we do this is less a physical training and more a spiritual one.
 We train them to recognize evil and how to deal with it through family devotions, the study of the Bible, prayer, and corporate worship with our church.
 What better way to teach them of the temptations of lust than by teaching them the story of David and Bathsheba (or the Proverbs)?
 We teach them how to deal with evil that interferes with our relationship with God in the story of Adam and the fruit of the tree of the knowledge of good and evil (and others that follow in that vein).
 We teach them how to deal with evil that interferes with our relationship with our brother or neighbor in the story of Cain and Abel or Jacob and Esau (and others in that vein).
 And we teach them how to deal with evil that interferes with our relationship with the world in the story of Joseph and Potiphar’s wife or Joseph and Pharaoh (and others in that vein).

-A third way we train them is through their education.
+A third way homeschool dads train their children is through their education.
 We prepare them how to use their minds, because, in a world where we fight principalities and powers more than physical enemies, their mind and spirit are going to be the weapons they depend on in dragon-slaying.
 Help them to overcome their scholastic training as a means to develop them as dragon slayers.

-Here are some practical examples we dads can use in our training our little dragon slayers.
+Here are some practical examples we homeschool dads can use in our training our little dragon slayers:

 1. Teach your son that he is a dragon slayer who has to protect his sister (or other girls in his life) from the dragon.
 The dragon, in this case, can be a neighborhood bully or can be himself.
 When it is himself, remind him that the little dragon that lives within him has to be defeated too.